VeljkoKnezevic/devjobs/README.md

 ## Devjobs

-A software developer job board that displays jobs from different soruces, built with React, Spring, TypeScript, Tailwind and Python.
+A software developer job board that displays jobs from different soruces, built with React, Spring, TypeScript and Tailwind.

 ## Live version